 The Impact of Wandermore

 Wandermore in Minnesota is more than just a documentation project—it’s a celebration of small-town tourism and community pride.
-By highlighting the charm and history of Minnesota’s 856 incorporated towns, Seth is helping to reconnect former residents with their roots while also inspiring new visitors to explore places they may have never considered.
+By highlighting the charm and history of Minnesota’s 856 incorporated towns, Seth helped to reconnect former residents with their roots while also inspiring new visitors to explore places they may have never considered.
 His work showcases how small-town tourism can breathe new life into communities and spark interest in the stories, landmarks, and businesses that make each town unique.

 Seth enjoys seeing the reactions from people who discover his posts: